 Key aspects of this guideline include establishing a diagnosis; referral into secondary care only after identification of 'red flags' (symptoms and/or features that may be caused by another condition that needs investigation); providing lifestyle advice; drug and psychological interventions; and referral and follow‑up.
 The guideline refers to NICE's referral guidelines for suspected cancer in relation to appropriate referral to secondary care.

 The main aims of this guideline are to:

 provide positive diagnostic criteria for people presenting with symptoms suggestive of IBS

 provide guidance on clinical and cost‑effective management of IBS in primary care

 determine clinical indications for referral to IBS services, taking into account cost effectiveness.

-The guideline will assume that prescribers will use a drug's summary of product characteristics to inform their decisions for individual patients.
+The guideline will assume that prescribers will use a medicine's summary of product characteristics to inform decisions made with individual patients.

 This guideline recommends some medicines for indications for which they do not have a UK marketing authorisation at the date of publication, if there is good evidence to support that use.
 The prescriber should follow relevant professional guidance, taking full responsibility for the decision.
 The patient (or those with authority to give consent on their behalf) should provide informed consent, which should be documented.
 See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information.
 Where recommendations have been made for the use of medicines outside their licensed indications ('off‑label use'), these medicines are marked with a footnote in the recommendations.